 MANUFACTURER'S WARRANTY COVERAGE

 The emissions control system is warranted for two years.
-If any emissions-related part on your equipment is defective, the part will be repaired or replaced by Husqvarna Forest & Garden.
+If any emissions-related part on your small off-road engine is defective, the part will be repaired or replaced by Husqvarna Forest & Garden.

 OWNER'S WARRANTY RESPONSIBILITIES